bigfont/2013-128CG-Vendord/README.md

 - Then do a cold boot
 - i.e. hold and release 1 + 9 + Power Button
 - This will reset the device to factory settings.

+## Use Vendord

+1. Import and sync products, vendors, and departments
+1. Create an order and start scanning
+1. Sync orders
+1. View, modify, and print orders

 <!-- Links -->